Off Site Links

-We do maintenance and support by remote control for your
+We can do maintenance and support by remote control for your

 convenience.
-If necessary we may require the system to be brought to
+Only if necessary do we ask that the system to be

-our shop (in house).
-Onsite, Server and MultiUser environments
+brought to our shop (in house).
+Onsite, Server and MultiUser

 You stay home, we work remotely to clean up common crap related to

 malware, spyware and identity theft and check for common system

 problems such as corrupt files and hard disk failure.

 This is comprehensive quarterly maintenance, for 1 year, we

 recommend for every business computer.
 It includes Routine

 Maintenance for 1 computer every 3 months and unlimited service to